Search & Read

 The problem with the Neo-Advaita teachers is that they can’t get it in their heads that they have to give the Devil his due, provisionally accept duality and patiently lead the inquirer out of ignorance if they want to be successful, meaning if they want to help people get truly free.
 The reason they do this is that they pander to the notion that moksa is an event and they care what people think about them.
 If they said they did sadhana after moksa people wouldn’t listen to them, because everybody wants to be free of karma.
 People would say, “He’s not the self, he’s still doing karma,” which simply means that moksa means that you are as free to do as you are free not to do, although the doer is not actually free to not do anything but karma.
 Why?
 Because Isvara (antaryamin) makes everyone act according to their prarabdha, irrespective of their wishes.

 Seventy percent or more of the people I teach tell me that neti neti was helpful for anta karana suddhi (it is) but didn’t work for tripti, the fruit of self-knowledge, is concerned.
 Categorical statements delivered from the self’s perspective, like “there is no world, no doer, no teaching, no teacher,” etc. may work for the odd uttama adhikari, but it only creates frustration for the average mumukshu.
 The person to whom I made that statement needed to know that a lot of patience is required when you are working on samskaras.
 It doesn’t bother me if people think I am enlightened, because nearly everybody has the idea that moksa is an event.
 If it is an event, it has nothing to do with me, because I am neither enlightened nor unenlightened; I’m the self.
-If that’s to much for “people” they can take me as a normal human being; its all the same.
+If that’s too much for “people” they can take me as a normal human being; it’s all the same.
 It’s the words and the way that words are used that count.
 I just do what I do and say what I say to help sincere people, whoever they are and wherever they are on the path, and I don’t give a damn what “people” think.
 There is nothing for me to gain from teaching.
 It is Isvara’s will.
 There are moments when “I” wish I wasn’t such a successful teacher, but since that “I” is a mithya “I,” it is fine with me.

 ~ Om and prem, James